Pil (singer)

-Pil Kalinka Nygaard Jeppesen (born 17 April 1990), known mononymously as Pil, is a Danish singer and songwriter, known for her hits "Dronning af Månen", “Nattely” and "Omvendt", the latter written together with musician Andreas Odbjerg.
+Pil Kalinka Nygaard Jeppesen (born 17 April 1990), known mononymously as Pil, is a Danish singer and songwriter.

 Early life

 Pil was born in Farum on 17 April 1990.
 Growing up there, she learned to play the family piano as a child.
 She was taught at Furesø Music School, and throughout her youth used music as her outlet in her spare time.
 According to her, it was never her goal to become a professional musician.
-In fact, she managed to study psychology at Aarhus University for a year and a half, before she started publishing songs under her own name in 2016 - first in English, but since 2018 also in Danish.
+In fact, she managed to study psychology at Aarhus University for a year and a half, before she started publishing songs under her own name in 2016 – first in English, but since 2018 also in Danish.

 Musical career

-According to the music magazine "HQ Music", singer Medina played a big role for the young Pil, when she chose to follow the path of a musician anyway.
+According to the music magazine HQ Music, singer Medina played a big role for the young Pil, when she chose to follow the path of a musician anyway.
 According to the magazine, Medina was to become to be a great role model, which has since been confirmed by Pil.
-Pil's debut single "Nattely" was released on 9 March 2018, and the following year, on 18 October, she released the critically acclaimed EP, "Når Du Går Herfra".
-Pil released her debut album entitled, "Kom Vi Flyver, Siger Du" on 13 May 2022.
-The single "Dronning af Månen" was her most played number on DR up to 2023.
+Pil's debut single "Nattely" was released on 9 March 2018, and the following year, on 18 October, she released the critically acclaimed EP, Når du går herfra.
+Pil released her debut album, Kom vi flyver, siger du on 13 May 2022.
+The single "Dronning af månen" was her most played number on DR up to 2023.

-Pil co-wrote the Saba song Sand.
+Pil co-wrote the Saba song "Sand".